elaina-media/yukino/README.md

 # Yukino
-The major data model abstraction module for elaina media.
+The major model abstraction module.

 Yukino can help you to describe a model more easily.